-Visualising analysed data and validates with responding actions.
-Commonly seen data application in business includes user grouping, data report and data dashboard.
-Through big data analysis and AI algorithm, one could label users based on their type, behaviour, preference and actions, to distinguish the fittest user group for marketing purpose.
+Visualizing analyzed data and validating with responding actions.
+Commonly seen data application in business includes user grouping, data report, and data dashboard.
+Through big data analysis and AI algorithms, one could label users based on their type, behavior, preference, and actions, to distinguish the fittest user group for marketing purposes.

-Data report is an extract of valuable insights and perspective found in big data, it is extremely useful for supporting decision-making and planning problem-solving strategies.
-PDCA (Plan, Do, Check and Action) is an example of iterative design and management method used in business.
+Data report is an extract of valuable insights and perspectives found in big data, it is extremely useful for supporting decision-making and planning problem-solving strategies.
+PDCA (Plan, Do, Check, and Action) is an example of an iterative design and management method used in business.
 The model is useful for the control and continuous improvement of the data report usage.

-Similarly, data dashboard is a strategy-supporting system with customisable and interactive user interface.
+Similarly, a data dashboard is a strategy-supporting system with a customizable and interactive user interface.
 Businesses could explore countless data sorting and grouping result and pick up insights that support upcoming marketing directions and planning.

 ▍Looking for Big Data Application?
 Learn more about Vpon’s Real Examples: